-However, because we may sometimes use agencies and/or suppliers to process personal information on our behalf, or if you are a customer based outside the EEA, it is possible that personal information we collect from you will be transferred to and stored in a location outside the EEA.
+However, because we may sometimes use agencies and/or suppliers to process personal information on our behalf, or if you are a customer based outside the UK or EEA, it is possible that personal information we collect from you will be transferred to and stored in a location outside the UK or EEA.

-Please note that some countries outside of the EEA have a lower standard of protection for personal information, including lower security requirements and fewer rights for individuals.
-Where your personal information is transferred, stored and/or otherwise processed outside the EEA in a country that does not offer an equivalent standard of protection to the EEA, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards (such as by entering into standard contractual clauses which have been approved by the European Commission) designed to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Statement.
+Please note that some countries outside of the UK or EEA have a lower standard of protection for personal information, including lower security requirements and fewer rights for individuals.
+Where your personal information is transferred, stored and/or otherwise processed outside the UK or EEA in a country that does not offer an equivalent standard of protection to the UK, we will take all reasonable steps necessary to ensure that the recipient implements appropriate safeguards (such as by entering into standard contractual clauses or equivalent which have been approved by the UK Government) designed to protect your personal information and to ensure that your personal information is treated securely and in accordance with this Statement.
 If you have any questions about the transfer of your personal information, please contact us using the details in section 14 below.

 Unfortunately, no transmission of your personal information over the internet can be guaranteed to be 100% secure – however, once we have received your personal information, we will use strict procedures and security features to try and prevent unauthorised access.